The five questions I'm about to ask you will help you be absolutely sure it's the right thing for you and for your family.

 That's great too.
 But I still want you to read on.

-Remember that cute fluffy chick in the pic above?
-We called "her" Sassy, because "she" was.
+See that cute fluffy chick in the pic above?
+I called "her" Sassy, because "she" was.
 And then, one morning, she began to make the strange, strangled sound that can only come from a rooster developing his crow...

 This is Sassy.
-That cute, fluffy little chick grew up to be a handsome, noisy roo.
+That cute, fluffy little chick grew up to be a handsome, noisy rooster.

 And then there's the time when the hormones kick in.

-This is one of the most serious issues with hatching your own chicks.
+This is one of the most serious issues with buying or hatching your own chicks.
 Before you start, be very, very sure that you can either keep them or find homes for them.

 Culling males because you haven't thought things through properly is not acceptable.

 Those tiny balls of fluff soon grow.
-Within a few days they have started to grow wing feathers and within two weeks at most, they'll be experimenting with flying.
-Not far, and not for long - but they will, eventually, fly out of your brooder.
+Within a few days they have started to grow wing feathers and within a week, they'll be experimenting with flying.
+They don't fly far, or for long - but they will, eventually, fly out of your brooder.

 If you have several chicks at once you'll discover that within three weeks (at most) they will have outgrown the brooder which you thought would last them for at least a couple of months.